Thomasstycke/Thomasstycke.github.io/index.md

 layout: home
 ---

-<h2>From Delicious to Dangerous: The Health Violation Crisis in NYC Eateries</h2>
+<h2>From Delicious to Dangerous: The Health Violation Crisis in NYC Restaurants</h2>

 <b style="text-align: justify; text-justify: inter-word;">
 Thinking of dining out in New York City?
 Picking the perfect spot is more than just about taste—it’s about trust!
 We’re diving into a dataset describing NYC restaurant inspection results to uncover the connections between location, cuisine, brand, and health violations.
 Join us on a journey to discover the cleanest kitchens in the city, and make your next meal out a safe and satisfying one!
 </b>

 <p style="text-align: justify; text-justify: inter-word;">
-Every restaurant in NYC has at least one visit from the Department of Health and Mental Hygiene (DOHMH) every year depending on the result of the previous inspection.
-The dataset describes a total of 224.115 inspection results through a 10-year time period from 2015 to 2024.
-If any violations are present, the inspection reports define them with specific violation codes.
-Based on the extent and frequency of these violations, restaurants are categorized as either in a critical or non-critical state.
+Every restaurant in NYC has atleast one visit from the Department of Health and Mental Hygiene (DOHMH) every year depending on the result of the previous inspection.
+The dataset describes a total of 224.155 inspection results through a 10-year time period from 2015 to 2024.
+If any violations are present, the inspection reports define them with specific violation codes..
+Based on the extent and frequency of these violations, restaurants are given a score and categorized as either in a critical or non-critical state.
 </p>

 <p style="text-align: justify; text-justify: inter-word;">